si-svt-ic/configuration_repo/openshift/docs/ocp2.md

           matchLabels:
             name: network-1

+Block all traffic
+An empty pod selector means that this policy applies to all pods in this project.
+The following policy blocks all traffic because no ingress rules are defined.
+Traffic is blocked unless you also define an explicit policy that overrides this default behavior.

+	kind: NetworkPolicy
+	apiVersion: networking.k8s.io/v1
+	metadata:
+	name: default-deny
+	spec:
+		podSelector: {}

+If you have Cluster Monitoring or exposed routes, then you need to allow ingress from them as well.
+The following policies allow ingress from OpenShift monitoring and Ingress Controllers:
+apiVersion: networking.k8s.io/v1

+kind: NetworkPolicy
+metadata:
+	name: allow-from-openshift-ingress
+spec:
+	podSelector: {}
+	ingress:
+	- from:
+		- namespaceSelector:
+				matchLabels:
+					network.openshift.io/policy-group: ingress
+---
+apiVersion: networking.k8s.io/v1
+kind: NetworkPolicy
+metadata:
+	name: allow-from-openshift-monitoring
+spec:
+	podSelector: {}
+	ingress:
+	- from:
+		- namespaceSelector:
+				matchLabels:
+					network.openshift.io/policy-group: monitoring

 The fields in the network policy that take a list of objects can either be combined in the same object or listed as multiple objects.
 - If combined, the conditions are combined with a logical AND.
 - If separated in a list, the conditions are combined with a logical OR.
 The logic options allow you to create very specific policy rules.